French River, Ontario: Government

-The municipal office is located at 44 St-Christophe St in Noëlville.
+The municipal office is located at 44 St-Christophe Street in Noëlville.
 The council is composed of the mayor and six councillors.
 The current mayor is Gisèle Pageau.

 French River utilizes the mail-in balloting system for municipal elections rather than polling stations.
 Voter turnout in the 2010 elections was 62%.

 The 2019 operating budget for French River was approximately $8 million.
 The municipality employs approximately 30 staff and has 20 volunteer firefighters.